 Dr. Lee is a developmental neuroscientist, at the University of Toronto who studies social cognition and behavior, their underlying cognitive-cultural-neural mechanisms, and the development of social perception, focusing on face processing and deception.

 “I’ve studied human face processing and deception for over two decades.
 To facilitate this research, I worked with my postdoctoral fellow, Dr. Paul Zheng, to develop a new imaging technology that uses a conventional video camera to reveal facial blood flow changes when people are experiencing various hidden emotions, including emotions associated with lying.
 We call our technology Transdermal Optical Imaging.
-Although it was originally developed to study face processing and deception, this versatile technology has many applications including market research, security, medicine, and AI.”
+Although it was originally developed to study face processing and deception, this versatile technology has many applications including health, medical research and AI.”

 Marzio is a technology entrepreneur and investor.
 Prior to co-founding NuraLogix Marzio was the founder and CEO of communications networking company RuggedCom Inc. which he started in 2001 in the basement of his home and grew to become a global market leader.
 Under Marzio's leadership the company executed a successful IPO in 2007 (TSX:RCM) and was eventually acquired by Siemens Canada in 2012 for $440 Million.